jpt13653903/Gerber2PDF/Docs/Readme.md

 The -silentexit option disables the pause on exit.
 The -nowarnings option disables deprecated feature warnings.

+The -CMYK option translates the output PDF to use the CMYK colour space.
+The colours can still be specified using -colour and -background, but this is not quite accurate.
+For more accurate colour control, use -colourCMYK and -backgroundCMYK instead.

+The -colour (in RGB) uses components in the range 0 to 255, whereas the -colourCMYK uses components in the range 0 to 100.
+This is true for the Alpha component as well.

 The optional -background colour is either transparent or opaque.
-The threshold is A=128.
+The threshold is 50% (i.e. A=128 for RGB and A=50 for CMYK).
 Set it just before the target page is created.

 The -strokes2fills option converts all strokes to fills for the next file, thereby converting outlines to areas.
 It resets to default